Twarner491/TeddyWarner.org/docs/index.md

         <h2>a graduate of the <a href="https://fabacademy.org/">Fab Academy</a>.</h2>
       </div>
       <h2><b>Hey!
 I’m Teddy Warner✌️,</b> <span id="typed"></span></h2>
-      <h3>I'm a student at the University of Southern California's <a href="https://iovine-young.usc.edu/">Iovine and Young Academy</a>, currently located in <em>Charlotte, NC</em> 🇺🇸.
-As a graduate of the Fab Foundation's <a href="https://fabacademy.org/">Fab Academy</a>, I have a great interest in contemporary fabrication technologies, and a passion to spread the reaches of digital fabrication.
+      <h3>I'm a student at the University of Southern California's <a href="https://iovine-young.usc.edu/">Iovine and Young Academy</a> from <em>Charlotte, NC</em> 🇺🇸.
+As a graduate of the <a href="https://fabacademy.org/">Fab Academy</a>, I have a great interest in contemporary fabrication technologies, and a passion to spread the reaches of digital fabrication.
       </h3>
       <h3> I utlize plethoras of fabrication processes to produce mixed-media projects equipped with additive and subtractive parts, custom electronics, and software integration.
 My personal work encompasses my hope to inspire & showcase the vast potential of digital fabrication.
       </h3>